amycweng/ECBC-Data-2022/README.md

 ## Text_Files (Folder)
 - *dateRangeTextNames*: All TCP texts that have ranged dates.
 - *EPmissing*: All TCP texts that are missing from the EP text library.
+- *EPunderscores.txt*: All TCP texts that have been partitioned into several EP files
+- *relevant.txt*: All TCP texts within our relevant time period
 - *relevantEPmissingPhaseI*: All TCP Phase I texts missing from the EP text library that are dated within 1580-1641, including texts with ranged dates.
 - *relevantEPmissingPhaseII*: All TCP Phase II texts missing from the EP text library that are dated within 1580-1641, including texts with ranged dates.
+- *special.txt*: Words with special characters that occur in relevant EP texts.
 - *xml tags*: Miscellaneous notes

 ## Image_Files (Folder)